HarperFord/News_Article_Topic_Detection/README.md

 Topic detection is the process of grouping large pieces of information into clusters of relating topics.
 This process is important to a wide range of fields such as disaster warning systems; company branding; customer interaction;
-stock market, traffic, and weather predictions[4].
-This paper focuses on topic detection techniques for text streams specifically.
+stock market, traffic, and weather predictions.
+This repo focuses on topic detection techniques for text streams specifically.
 A text stream is usually a form of short-text post, such as those found on social media platforms like Twitter and Facebook.
-In this paper we, outline some current literature regarding topic detection and text similarity calculations; explain our ideas for detecting topics in a selection of online news feed titles from The Atlantic (2016) and demonstrate the improvements to clustering when considering time as a factor of text similarities.
+In the provided report we, outline some current literature regarding topic detection and text similarity calculations; explain our ideas for detecting topics in a selection of online news feed titles from The Atlantic (2016) and demonstrate the improvements to clustering when considering time as a factor of text similarities.